US - Blog.

 What is a bear crawl?

->

-> The bear crawl...
-This is one of my favourite exercises!
-It utilises the whole body; it allows you to work at your own pace, but it's also got great progressions and regressions.
+The bear crawl...
+This is one of my favorite exercises!
+It utilizes the whole body; it allows you to work at your own pace, but it's also got great progressions and regressions.
 It's important to set yourself up correctly.

->

-> Make sure your wrists, elbows and shoulders are in-line; that you've got a nice long torso, with 90-degree bends at the hip, knee and ankle.
+Make sure your wrists, elbows and shoulders are in-line; that you've got a nice long torso, with 90-degree bends at the hip, knee and ankle.
 As you move forward and back, alternate your arms and legs.
 Try not to let your hips sway from side to side and don't rush the movement.

 Regressing an exercise is just a way of simplifying it so you can train and build up to the full movement in your own time.

 A regression of the bear crawl is to simply hold the starting position statically.
 With the wrist, elbow and shoulder in-line again, that 90-degree bend at the hip, knee and ankle, hold the position nice and tight, keeping your body still.

 Progressing an exercise is just a great way of offering a further challenge once you've mastered the original movement.

 A progression of this is adding a GRIPR to the bear crawl.
 As you move forward in the bear crawl position, toss a GRIPR ahead of you and crawl towards it.
 On your return, pull the GRIPR back as you bear crawl in reverse.